khudgins/documentation/tutorials/wordpressdemo/make_image.rst

 Make Image
 ----------

-To make an image, start with a generic EC2 image from `Alestic <http://alestic.com/>`_.
-Eric's team has recently begun publishing only 64-bit images.
-Any generic ubuntu image *should* work, but this tutorial has only been tested with images from Alestic.
+This tutorial has been tested with `Alestic <http://alestic.com/>`_ Ubuntu images, `Bashton <http://www.bashton.com/>`_ CentOS images and `SUSE <https://www.suse.com/>`_ Linux Enterprise Server images.
+Alestic's Ubuntu server image is highly recommended since this deployment demo has been tested with it for many times.

 .. figure:: ./images/ami0.png
    :height: 400px